Update 5/31/18: EverBank’s Yield Pledge Money Market is currently paying 1.5% APY on balances of up to $250,000 for first-time money market customers.

 - Limit of $50,000 for the “bonus interest rate” as well as the 1st year APY

-- Takes up to two weeks to open an Everbank account if you choose to mail in the paperwork and a check (would take less time if you decide to wire the funds instead)
+- Takes up to two weeks to open an EverBank account if you choose to mail in the paperwork and check.
+It will take less time if you decide to wire the funds instead.